What is GRE Exam Syllabus?

 The GRE Analytical Writing measures test takers’ ability:

-- To articulate and support complex ideas
+- articulate complex ideas clearly and effectively

-- To sustain a focused and coherent discussion
+- sustain a well-focused, coherent discussion

-There are two tasks in this section:
+There is one task in this section:

 - Analyze an Issue